sib-swiss/enrichment-analysis-training/docs/exercises.md

 Next, we will use functions of the clusterProfiler package to perform a gene set enrichment analysis (GSEA) of Gene Ontology terms.
-For this, we first need to create a vector with the t-statistic for each gene, assign the gene symbol to each t-statistic in the vector (i.e. names), then sort the vector.
+For this, we first need to create a vector with the t-statistic of each gene, assign the gene symbol to each t-statistic in the vector (i.e. names), then sort the vector.

 !!! warning
 		A single gene can be labeled with different types of gene labels: Ensembl IDs, NCBI Entrez IDs, gene symbols, UniProt IDs, etc.